Language

 Either way, the wallet is where the whole protocol surfaces: issuing assets, registering AI models, and building contracts are all tabs in the same app, each backed by the node running inside it.

-Get it: install, or build
+Get it: download, install, or build

 Build it yourself